zedlopez/ifm/Examples/Alias-G.md

 ```

-Borrowing again from the chapter on Understanding, we might arrange things so that the player knows and can call a few standard numbers with such syntax as ``call home``:
+Borrowing again from the chapter on [Understanding], we might arrange things so that the player knows and can call a few standard numbers with such syntax as ``call home``: